Writing: Transcription and handwriting

 Handwriting is important because it is often the first impression of writing.
 Studies show we feel instinctively more favourable about pieces of writing when they are written neatly than when they're written untidily, even if the content is the same.

-At Laddingford, we teach the children joined, cursive writing.
+At Laddingford, we teach the children an entirely joined, cursive writing starting with precursive writing in Reception (including the lead-ins and lead-outs eventually used to join letters right from the beginning).
+In Reception, handwriting is taught alongside Phonics.
 We do not join capital letters but we do join all lower-case letters.
 This is to make sure they're writing is fluent and legible but also quick.
 We don't teach children to care about handwriting in a superficial manner but to understand that good handwriting enables them to be understood and to get their ideas down faster.